Getting your Trinity Audio player ready...

 I took a long sip of soda and cleared my throat.
 Nate deserved to know the ending of the events.

 “I didn’t know what had gotten into me.
 Guess it was a culmination of everything.
 I imagined that I looked like Ulysses rushing a Cyclops.
-Or maybe more like a maniac letting loose.
+Or maybe more like a maniac on the loose.
 As I got close, I saw no alarm in his eyes.
 But tears were flying from mine.
 I knew there was no way back, only forward.”

 “You kept running, didn’t you?”